 The other thing that I mentioned is the risk of downtime is reduced quite a bit.
 So certainly when you think about running virtual machines, you're going to have those three VMs, all have their software installed.
 If something happens on one of those virtual machines, there may not be any sort of operating procedures to restart the processes and things like that.
 And certainly, if there isn't one, you'd want to have to kind of go through that process of developing them.

 So with AKS, we can easily define, deploy, and debug our applications.
-You know, basically, when you talk about redeploying application traditionally, your container is immutable.
-So essentially if we need to make an update, we can make an update in the code, and then build our container, and then redeploy our container.
+You know, basically, when you talk about redeploying applications traditionally, your container is immutable.
+So, essentially, if we need to make an update, we can make an update in the code, and then build our container, and then redeploy our container.
 With a similar configuration, maybe some slight configuration changes as part of an upgrade or part of a feature enhancement with our software.
-So automatically containerized applications ... so this is probably a little bit loaded of a statement, but really what we mean here by automatically containerize your applications is that ... was Azure DevOps and with tools that kind of integrate, you can actually build your containers using Azure AKS.
+So automatically containerize your applications ...
+So this is probably a little bit of a loaded statement, but really what we mean here by automatically containerize your applications is that ... with Azure DevOps and with tools that kind of integrate, you can actually build your containers using Azure AKS.
 Certainly, you have to build the Docker file, still have to understand the basic concepts.
 They're not going to be able to create a container from nothing, at least right now.

 Now within Kubernetes, we can have multiple node pools of various VM sizes, of various hardware capabilities such as GPUs and things like that.
 But there are some common components, so if you start kind of at the bottom like look at the kubelet, the kubelet is sort of the agent of the system.
 So in every node in the cluster, you're going to be running the kubelet, and the kubelet is essentially what is the go-between the API and the Docker daemon or the container runtime on the individual working machine.